 The Princeton Geniza Project

 Angry letters from a wife to her absent husband.
-Complaints about business travel.
+Rhyming complaints about Red Sea business travel.
 Memo about an opium deal.
 Accounts of a silk merchant.
 Graphic descriptions of gastrointestinal problems.
-Complaints about bedbugs.
+Problems with bedbugs.
+Confessions of a single dad unable to travel for business.

 The Cairo Geniza, a cache of texts preserved in a medieval Egyptian synagogue, is a snapshot of everyday life over the past thousand years, a portrait of the Jewish communities of the Mediterranean and Red Sea regions in an era when the vast majority of the world’s Jews lived in the Islamic Middle East.